Equity Release To Buy A Second Home In 2024

 Equity release to buy a second home can be an attractive option for those over the age of 55 looking to purchase another property.
 However, it is important to understand the risks of equity release and ensure you are making an informed decision.

-Make sure you consider all your options before taking out equity release, and speak to a financial advisor if you have any questions or concerns about using this type of product.
+Consider all your options before taking out equity release, and speak to a financial advisor if you have any questions or concerns about using this type of product.
 With careful consideration, equity release could be the right choice for some people looking to purchase a second home.

 If you want to purchase a second home but don’t have the funds, 1st UK Money can help.
 We offer tailored equity release quotes that allow you to access capital from your existing property and use it as a deposit on another house.